 Friday was National POW Remembrance Day.
-I’ve been wearing Sergeant Wallace’s bracelet for quite some time.
+I’ve been wearing Sergeant Wallace’s bracelet for 52 years.
 I bought it on Okinawa back in ’69, when I was 8.
 My brother and I had a paper route, delivering the Stars and Stripes to off-base U.S. Military around where we lived in Ginawan City.
 I used to tell people our route covered ¼ of the island, but I’m willing to admit it’s possible that’s a slight exaggeration.
 But it WAS big.
 If I remember correctly, it took a little under two hours to cover it.
 And to cut it down to THAT time we short cut through a lot of jungle, scrambled up some rocks, and climbed over a wide patch of tombs.
 So our bikes were useless to us.

 All the respect in the world, Sergeant Wallace.
 You were never forgotten.

 Bama has been a rodeo cowboy, a professional stuntman, and, for 38 years and counting, a bouncer at various biker bars and redneck rat cage juke joints through the Deep South.
 He makes cool stuff as Crimson Tied Paragear, using knots his Army Ranger Scoutmaster taught him at Boy Scout summer camp deep in the Okinawan boonies back in 1972.